obsidian-level-maker/Obsidian/source_files/fltk/README.Wayland.txt

 The FLTK Wayland platform uses a library called libdecor which handles window decorations (i.e., titlebars, shade).
 On very recent Linux distributions (e.g., Debian trixie) libdecor is available as Linux packages (libdecor-0-dev and libdecor-0-plugin-1-gtk).
-FLTK requires version 0.2.0 of these packages or more.
+FLTK requires version 0.2.0 or more recent of these packages.
-In other situations, FLTK uses a copy of libdecor bundled in the FLTK source code.
+When libdecor is not available or not recent enough, FLTK uses a copy of libdecor bundled in the FLTK source code.
 FLTK equipped with libdecor supports both the client-side decoration mode (CSD) and the server-side decoration mode (SSD) as determined by the active Wayland compositor.
 Mutter (gnome's Wayland compositor) and Weston use CSD mode, KWin and Sway use SSD mode.